 It’s one of the biggest frustrations and points of contention in homes and workspaces everywhere.

 Some say it’s too high.
 Others claim it’s too low.
-One person will always bring up the high cost, while someone else will claim that your home or workspace is single-handedly trying to destroy the environment.
+One person will always bring up the high cost, while another insinuates that your home or workspace is single-handedly destroying the environment.

 It feels like a lose-lose situation for everyone involved.
 And yet, it’s something no one wants to live without.